Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Compiled by 10 top travel bloggers

-Georgia (which the Georgian call Sakartvelo) is an incredible country, there are more things to do, places to see, natural attractions, cultural wonders, and landscapes diversity in such a tiny country than in any other place in the world of a comparable area.
+Georgia (which the Georgians call Sakartvelo) is an incredible country, there are more things to do, places to see, natural attractions, cultural wonders, and landscape diversity in such a tiny country than in any other place in the world of a comparable area.

 4 things to know about Georgia